What is quality control? How could it improve your product quality and benefit your production business?

 Loading inspection

 It is not obligatory but rather a necessary step to complete the whole manufacturing and shipping of the order.
-The purpose of this inspection is to make sure that the goods are properly handled and safely loaded into the shipping containers for a secured transportation.
+The purpose of this inspection is to make sure that the goods are properly handled and safely loaded into the shipping containers for secure transportation.

 Our expertise and services

 Standard quality control management can establish well-defined controls and help to standardize both production and reactions to quality issues.
 As a buying office & sourcing company, our role usually extends further than that.
-We help smoothen the process by implementing each of the quality controls ourselves and increase the chances of passing the final inspection in the end.
+We help smooth the process by implementing each of the quality controls ourselves and increasing the chances of passing the final inspection in the end.

 In order to do so, we have evolved over the years.
-From the merchandisers conduct the quality control management by themselves at the early start of our company, to the cooperation with the third parties and external experts at some key phases of the manufacturing process, we finally decided to build and strengthen our internal quality control division with our own team.
+From the merchandisers conducting the quality control management by themselves at the early start of our company to the cooperation with the third parties and external experts at some key phases of the manufacturing process, we finally decided to build and strengthen our internal quality control division with our own team.

-By developing our own quality control crew, we are able to expand our knowledge about the products at every step of the supply chain.
-We also take the responsibility to predict, detect, and address any issues, to both suppliers and customers that may arise from the beginning of the manufacturing process.
+By developing our own quality control crew, we can expand our knowledge about the products at every step of the supply chain.
+We also take the responsibility to predict, detect, and address any issues, to both suppliers and customers, that may arise from the beginning of the manufacturing process.
 Not just simply giving the client a snag list (what is passed, pending, or failed), we even input our recommendations and solutions to our customers and suppliers to work on the problems and fix them.

 Our specialty

-At the present, our quality control division has more than 20 years of experience and the team is able to demonstrate its essential position in the supply chain.
-The QC process at SOA is built professionally based on international standards and several years of experience working in many categories and products (such as furniture, home décor, textile, spare parts, etc.).
-The quality of the product would be controlled by SOA’s involvement from the beginning to the end of the manufacturing process, and ensured to match the requirements of our customers and the capacity of the factory.
+At present, our quality control division has more than 20 years of experience, and the team is able to demonstrate its essential position in the supply chain.
+The QC process at SOA is built professionally based on international standards and several years of experience working in many categories and products (such as furniture, home décor, textiles, spare parts, etc.).
+The quality of the product would be controlled by SOA’s involvement from the beginning to the end of the manufacturing process and ensured to match the requirements of our customers and the capacity of the factory.

-We not only control the quality of products but also evaluate the factory we cooperated with.
-The factors such as the factory’s strengths and weaknesses, its capacity and liability, etc. are well-considered.
+We not only control the quality of products but also evaluate the factory we cooperate with.
+The factors, such as the factory’s strengths and weaknesses, its capacity and liability, etc., are well considered.

-In summary, at SOA QC services, we have built our own process with detailed steps and regulations which ensure to be followed and done by all the involved departments from merchandiser to the quality controller.
-It must be noted that the importance of good collaboration between a quality controller and a merchandiser following tightly the process would create a professional procedure and lead to the best results.
+In summary, at SOA QC services, we have built our own process with detailed steps and regulations that are to be followed and done by all the involved departments, from the merchandiser to the quality controller.
+It must be noted that the importance of good collaboration between a quality controller and a merchandiser following the process would create a professional procedure and lead to the best results.